-22. Spawning, Breeding, and Migratory Areas
+24. Spawning, Breeding, and Migratory Areas

-- a.
-Jurisdictional activities and impacts such as excavations, discharges of dredged or fill material, and/or suspended sediment producing activities in jurisdictional waters that provide value as fish migratory areas, fish and shellfish spawning or nursery areas, or amphibian and migratory bird breeding areas, during spawning or breeding seasons shall be avoided and minimized to the maximum extent practicable. - b.
+a.
+Jurisdictional activities and impacts such as excavations, discharges of dredged or fill material, and/or suspended sediment producing activities in jurisdictional waters that provide value as fish migratory areas, fish and shellfish spawning or nursery areas, or amphibian and migratory bird breeding areas, during spawning or breeding seasons shall be avoided and minimized to the maximum extent practicable.

+b.
 Jurisdictional activities in waters of the U.S. that provide value as breeding areas for migratory birds must be avoided to the maximum extent practicable.
 The permittee is responsible for obtaining any "take" permits required under the USFWS's regulations governing compliance with the Migratory Bird Treaty Act or the Bald and Golden Eagle Protection Act.
-The permittee should contact the appropriate local office of the USFWS to determine if such "take" permits are required for a particular activity. - 23.
-Storage of Seasonal Structures.
-Coastal structures, such as pier sections and floats, that are removed from the waterway for a portion of the year shall be stored in an upland location, located above MHW and not in tidal wetlands.
-These seasonal structures may be stored on the fixed, pile-supported portion of the structure that is seaward of MHW.
-This is intended to prevent structures from being stored on the marsh substrate and the substrate seaward of MHW.
+The permittee should contact the appropriate local office of the USFWS to determine if such "take" permits are required for a particular activity.

-24. Vernal Pools
+25. Vernal Pools